labgrid-project/labgrid/doc/configuration.rst

 .. code-block:: yaml

    ExternalPowerDriver:
-     cmd_on: example_command on
-     cmd_off: example_command off
-     cmd_cycle: example_command cycle
+     delay: 5

 Arguments:
-  - cmd_on (str): command to turn power to the board on
-  - cmd_off (str): command to turn power to the board off
-  - cycle (str): optional command to switch the board off and on
-  - delay (float): configurable delay in seconds between off and on if cycle is not set
+  - delay (int): configurable delay in seconds between off and on if cycle is not set

 NetworkPowerDriver
 ~~~~~~~~~~~~~~~~~~